 Shearing, punching or machining is not recommended.
 Ultra-Met can be efficiently blanchard ground.
 A magnetic table will hold base metal, but Ultra-Met is non-magnetic, so if base is to be ground, also, use mechanical means to hold the plate.

-Repair of Ultra-Met surface can be achieved using a manual arc welding process.
+Repair of chromium carbide overlay surface can be achieved using a manual arc welding process.
 St. Lawrence PN 200-W-ACF hard surface wire is recommended.
 Additional cracks may be noticeable, but will not affect abrasion resistance.

 Ultra-Met can be abrasive ground with a hard grit, soft bond stone.